-To start the console, turn on power to both the control surface (mains connections at rear) and Nova73 (mains connections at front).
+To start the console, turn on power to both the control surface power supply and Nova73 (mains connections at front).

 The components can be powered in either order but note that the control system resides within the Nova73.
 This means that the system will boot once you apply power to the Nova73.